eclipse-iceoryx/iceoryx/iceoryx_examples/automotive_soa/README.md

     iox::popo::MessagingPattern::REQ_RES);
 ```

-The AUTOSAR Adaptive service model is different than the iceoryx one.
+The AUTOSAR Adaptive service model is different from the iceoryx one.
 Hence, as the next step it
 needs to be determined whether a service can be considered as complete.
 Unlike in AUTOSAR, in
 iceoryx a service is represented by the individual `Publisher` or `Server`.
 The `MinimalSkeleton`
 service is considered as available as soon as all members are available.
 Typically, someone